-L{dn} Nighttime noise level (L_n) adjusted to account for the perception that a noise level at night is more bothersome than the same noise level lift A lift is defined as an intermodal trailer on container lifted onto or off a rail car.
+Ldn Nighttime noise level (Ln) adjusted to account for the perception that lift A lift is defined as an intermodal trailer on container lifted onto or off a rail car.
 For calculations, lifts were used to determine the activity level of intermodal facilities.